-- 1. Develop a comprehensive and critical understanding of ministry in which theory and practice interactively inform and enhance each other; - 2.
+- 1. Develop a comprehensive and critical understanding of ministries in which theories and practices interactively enhance each other; - 2.
 Learn and practice biblical and leadership principles of managing disagreements between persons and within Christian organizations; - 3.
-Gain an advanced understanding and integration of ministry in relation to spiritual formation and discipleship; - 4.
+Gain an advanced understanding and integration of ministries in relation to spiritual formation and discipleship; - 4.
 Become conscious of particular personal issues that have an effect on ministry leadership; - 5.
 Learn the process of empirical inquiry and data analysis; - 6.
 Utilize cohort learning and assessment through the distance-learning milieu and on-site residency periods; - 7.
 Explain biblical and theological truths with sensitivity to the needs of a global society; - 8.
-Renew the personal life of faith and servanthood of the participant; - 9.
+Renew the personal life of faith and servanthood as the participant; - 9.
 Discover how to take action as a servant-leader to issues of personal and interpersonal crisis; - 10.
-Contribute to the understanding and practice of ministry through writing a Doctor of Ministry Project.
+Contribute to the ministry contexts through writing a Doctor of Ministry Project.